itscodenation/curriculum-15-16/units/12-jQuery/lessons/2-events/README.md

 1. Using html place 1 button, an image and some text on your site.
 2. Place a click handler on the button that displays an alert box when clicked.
 3. Use a mouseover event to change the image when someone hovers their mouse over the image.

-4. Use a scroll event to change the text when someone scrolls over the image.
+Bonus: Use a scroll event to change the text when someone scrolls over the image.

+**Note: Tags from the index page may need to be changed or added in order to not affect the layout og day2.html**

 #### Exit ticket

 Give exit-ticket quiz.